jeffrichardchemistry/spyn/README.md

 - PyQt5, matplotlib, pandas, scipy, numpy

-This softwares use a module of Quantum-Espresso(QE) to performe GIPAW calculations, In case of errors in installation, its possible install QE externaly, then create a simbolic link for executable pw.x with name <b>pw<\b>
+This softwares use a module of Quantum-Espresso(QE) to performe GIPAW calculations, In case of errors in installation, its possible install QE externaly, then create a simbolic link for executable pw.x with name <b>pw</b> a